 Here are a few of the ways you can deal with neuropathy and lessen your symptoms:

-If you’re dealing with diabetic neuropathy, improving your diet should be at the top of your priority list.
+1. Eat a diabetes-friendly diet: If you're dealing with diabetic neuropathy, improving your diet should be at the top of your priority list.
 A diabetes-friendly diet consists of low-fat meats and dairy products and includes a lot of fruits, vegetables, and grains.
-While you don’t have to stop drinking altogether, you should still monitor your alcohol consumption and make sure not to over-indulge — restricting yourself to two drinks a day, tops.
+While you don't have to stop drinking altogether, you should still monitor your alcohol consumption and make sure not to over-indulge — restricting yourself to two drinks a day, tops.

-If you’re an active smoker with diabetes, you need to find the easiest way to quit quickly.
+2. Cut out smoking completely: If you're an active smoker with diabetes, you need to find the easiest way to quit quickly.
 Smokers dealing with diabetic neuropathy are more prone to kidney failure and heart attacks.
 Consult your doctor on the best way to quit smoking as soon as possible.

-Your feet need to be taken care of if you want to avoid developing more severe complications related to diabetic neuropathy, such as ulcers.
+3. Take good care of your feet: Your feet need to be taken care of to avoid developing more severe complications related to diabetic neuropathy, such as ulcers.
 This means that you should look for quality shoes that fit you well.
-As a general rule, it’s better to opt for comfortable running sneakers instead of leather shoes or boots.
-As far as fitness is concerned, you shouldn’t let neuropathy prevent you from staying in shape.
-However, you should pick exercises that don’t put too much pressure on the lower limbs.
+Generally, it's better to opt for comfortable running sneakers instead of leather shoes or boots.
+As far as fitness is concerned, it would help if you didn't let neuropathy prevent you from staying in shape.
+However, you should pick exercises or yoga that don't put too much pressure on the lower limbs.

 Another way you can take good care of your feet is by investing in specially designed socks for diabetic neuropathy.